-Other local/regional/state/federal planning efforts considered when preparing the Plan
+Other local/ regional /state/feder al plannin g efforts considered when pr eparing the Plan Other local regional state/ ieuei ai piainin genoits considered when pr eparing the rian

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Kansas Statewide Strategic goals align for services provided.
 Coordination in terms of Care Homeless Coalition homeless program delivery and strategic planning.
 ESG Kansas Housing Resource Corporation The City is a recipient of ESG funding that sub-awards to qualified agencies for Rapid Rehousing, Homeless Prevention, and/or Emergency Shelter.
 The City will apply and sub-award to qualified agencies for qualified programs.